Bricktech2000/Notes/notes/c.md

 - memory unsafety (use-after-free, double-free, memory leaks, buffer overreads and overwrites, [[null]] pointers, data races...)

+**definition** an _lvalue_ is an expression that refers to an object; it makes sense for it to be on the left (or right) side of an assignment

+**definition** an _rvalue_ is an expression that does not refer to an object; it only makes sense for it to be on the right side of an assignment

 ## array indexing quirk

 ```c